18F/uswds-jekyll/README.md

 You can add Google Analytics to your site by uncommenting the `google_analytics_ua` line and replacing `UA-????????-??` with your Google analytics UA code.

 ```
-# Configuration for Google Analytics, add your UA code here:
 # google_analytics_ua: UA-????????-??
 ```